galvisf/ModelerWSMF/README.md

 ## Post-processing options
 OpenSees produces output in a series of text files that need post-processing for effective interrogation.
 To this end, the folder **POSTPROCESSING** includes two sample Jupyter notebooks that facilitate this postprocessing by collecting the output data and ploting it in convenient ways.
 These notebooks harness the open-access module **galvisf/frame_postprocess**.

-## Current structural modeling features
+## Main structural modeling features

 This package supports linear and non-linear model generation using concentrated plasticity models using the backbones per any of the following documents (more details in **SRC/steelBeamHinge.m** and **SRC/steelColumnHinge.m**):